-Corporal punishment should only be used in very specific scenarios.
+Corporal punishment shouldn't be used in anger

 If parents or teachers use corporal punishment on children when they are angry, it sends a message that it is okay to use violence when you’re angry.

+Showing children that it is okay to use violence in anger sends a dangerous message to children.
+It shows them that violence is acceptable in situations that evoke extreme anger.
 On the other hand, if parents only use corporal punishment when they have a cool head, explaining the punishment is a direct consequence of the child's actions, it shows the child that they must be held responsible for their own actions.
 This scenario is acceptable and sends a positive message to children about their behaviour.
 Using corporal punishment as a knee-jerk, angry response is not acceptable.